 It’s never too early to start researching potential jobs.
 Finding a great job can take time, particularly if you are entering a new industry.
 Once you have set a goal, start looking for those entry-level jobs in the niche you are interested in.
-Most likely, initially, you will not have all the experience and qualifications you need to apply for many roles, but you will be starting to get a feel for what is available and which organizations are hiring.
+Most likely, you will not have all the experience and qualifications you need to apply for many roles, but you will be starting to get a feel for what is available and which organizations are hiring.
 Also, you never know when an opportunity might present itself.
 Even with limited IT experience and certifications, you may find a company that is willing to help you get the training and certifications you need.

 Starting your job search early gives you the opportunity to get your resume and interview skills up to speed while you build your network and get your starting certifications.
-Job searching is a process with many parts, and the more you hone your resume and interview skills the better prepared you will be when you do have the certification and experience to back them up.
+Job searching is a process with many parts, and the more you hone your resume and interview skills the better prepared you will be when you do have the certifications and experience to back them up.

 If you are entering the IT Industry for the first time, you will want to look for entry-level jobs.
 These will primarily be in IT Support and will have titles like:

 In these roles, you will be expected to perform duties such as:

 - Set up computers, install and configure software/hardware/peripherals

 - Take corrective actions and escalate issues appropriately to achieve timely recovery with minimum impact on customer